UCBerkeleySETI/turbo_seti/tutorial/README.md

 * ```tutorial_1.ipynb``` - The simplest approach for searching and analyzing candidate events.
 This is the recommended approach for most scientific work.
 * ```tutorial_2.ipynb``` - Functionally equivalent to the first tutorial and exposes details of the event pipeline functions after the search completes.
 This is a bit more complex model for use on a daily basis.

-Both tutorials require the execution of an initialization noyebook before using them: ```initialise.ipynb```.
-This will download the set of 6 Parkes HDF5 files into a directory called "turboseti" under the user's home directory.
+Both tutorials require the execution of an initialization notebook before using them: ```initialise.ipynb```.
+This will download a set of 6 Voyager 2020 HDF5 files into a directory called "turboseti" under the user's home directory.

 After the files are downloaded, install the latest version of turbo_seti, in one of two ways: